advance100/doc_webpack/plugins.md

 #### `before-resolve(data)` async waterfall

 Before the factory starts resolving.
-The `data` object has this properties:
+The `data` object has these properties:

 * `context` The absolute path of the directory for resolving.
 * `request` The request of the expression.